Jihad Takes Root in Northern Benin

 23 September 2022

-The 14 September killing of two customs agents days after the kidnapping of three individuals with government ties, signals an alarming uptick in jihadist violence in northern Benin (Les 4 Vérités, 14 September 2022).
-ACLED records 26 organized political violence events in northern Benin attributed to Jama’at Nusrat al-Islam wal-Muslimin (JNIM) between November 2021 and 14 September 2022 (see map below).
+The 14 September 2022 killing of two customs agents days after the kidnapping of three individuals with government ties signals an alarming uptick in jihadist violence in northern Benin (Les 4 Vérités, 14 September 2022).
+ACLED records 28 organized political violence events in northern Benin attributed to Jama’at Nusrat al-Islam wal-Muslimin (JNIM) or the Islamic State between 1 November 2021 and 14 September 2022 (see map below).
 It is increasingly clear that jihadist cells have become deeply established in the country’s northern regions.
 The Beninese government is currently ramping up its threat response, which looks likely to include a security agreement with Rwanda (Radio France Internationale, 10 September 2022).
-It is more urgent than ever that the country’s counterinsurgency avoids the tragic mistakes of governments in the Sahel by blunting the deepening roots of the insurgency in rural areas.1ACLED and The Clingendael Institute first analyzed escalations risks in the region in the 2021 joint report Laws of Attraction: Northern Benin and Risk of Violent Extremist Spillover.
+It is more urgent than ever that the country’s counterinsurgency avoids the tragic mistakes of governments in the Sahel by blunting the deepening roots of the insurgency in rural areas.1ACLED and the Clingendael Institute first analyzed escalations risks in the region in the 2021 joint report Laws of Attraction: Northern Benin and Risk of Violent Extremist Spillover.

 Increased Civilian Threat